Munaa8805/cursorrules/README.md

   - Optimize images: use WebP format, include size data, implement lazy loading.
   - Implement route-based code splitting in Next.js.
   - Minimize the use of global styles; prefer modular, scoped styles.
-  - Use PurgeCSS with Tailwind to remove unused styles in production.

   Forms and Validation
   - Use controlled components for form inputs.